Associate of Arts and Science Degree

 Academic strategies lab: Each semester, students learn strategies on how to be more successful students through thoughtfully-designed weekly class sessions on topics such as time management, study strategies and stress reduction.

-Dedicated mentors: Each student is assigned a mentor in Advising, Financial Aid and the Business Office.
+Dedicated mentors: Each student is assigned a mentor in Advising, Financial Aid and Student Accounts.
 These staff members help guide and assist each student throughout their academic journey.

 Feedback and mid-semester progress reports: Students receive feedback from instructors, including individual conferences with instructors in many key courses and a mid-semester report for each class, highlighting areas of success and areas in need of improvement.